hayaku-rs/hayaku/README.md

 ### Warning: This is pre-alpha software relying on pre-alpha software.
 Use at your own risk.

+Various example servers are included in `examples/`.
+For a more complex use case, take a look at [neppit]("https://github.com/nokaa/neppit").

 ### Using
 Note that hayaku relies on serde, which uses unstable compiler features.
 This means that until these features are stabilized, you must use a nightly version